openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_problem.rst

 ==============================

-This setting specifies the number of times a student is allowed to attempt answering the problem.
+This setting specifies the number of times a student is allowed to attempt answering a problem.
 By default, the course-wide **Maximum Attempts** advanced setting is null, meaning that the maximum number of attempts for problems is unlimited.
 If the course-wide **Maximum Attempts** setting is changed to a specific number, the **Maximum Attempts** setting for individual problems defaults to that number, and cannot be set to unlimited.

+.. note:: edX recommends setting **Maximum Attempts** to either unlimited or a very large number.
+Unlimited attempts allow for mastery learning and encourages risk taking and experimentation, both of which lead to improved learning outcomes.
+Allowing for unlimited attempts might be impossible in some courses, such as those where grading is primarily based on multiple choice questions.

 .. note:: Only questions that have a **Maximum Attempts** setting of 1 or higher are included in the answer distribution computations used in edX Insights and the Student Answer Distribution report.

 .. _Problem Weight: